earthly/earthly/docs/earthfile/earthfile.md

 Push commands were introduced to allow the user to define commands that have an effect external to the build.
 This kind of effects are only allowed to take place if the entire build succeeds.
 Good candidates for push commands are uploads of artifacts to artifactories, commands that make a change to an external environment, like a production or staging environment.

-Note that no other non-push commands are allowed to follow a push command within a recipe.
+Note that non-push commands are not allowed to follow a push command within a recipe.

 ##### `--entrypoint`